pyOpenSci/handbook/community/events/sprints.md

 1. **Community Sprint Events**: pyOpenSci hosts these at meetings it attends, such as PyCon US and the SciPy meeting.
 2. **Online Sprint Events**: pyOpenSci may hold its own sprint events online to encourage global contributions.
-3. **Community-Hosted Sprint Events**: Contributors and community members host pyOpenSci sprint events at meetings they attend.
+3. **Community-hosted Sprint Events**: Contributors and community members host pyOpenSci sprint events at meetings they attend.

 During pyOpenSci sprints, contributors need tasks that are “sprintable.”
 Sprintable tasks are those that can be worked on and potentially completed (or